From the pioneers of jazz to the modern-day living legends, we've picked out 20 jazz pianists that we just can't help but LOVE...

 Brubeck is another giant in the world of jazz piano; a true pioneer and legend of ‘cool jazz’.
 This was categorised as a more laid-back style of jazz.

-Brubeck received a Grammy Lifetime Achievement award.
-His was given in 1996.
+Brubeck received a Grammy Lifetime Achievement award in 1996.

 In issue 114 of Pianist, Philip Clark – who has released a new biography on Brubeck – talks about the pianist’s ‘audacious improvisations’, and the ‘sheer excitement [that] sparked when he wantonly torpedoed the formality of a composition with ecstatic improvisational revelry.’
 Clark uncovers some incredible stories inside the article, which you can read here.